TLDR

 Block loading renders a placeholder block while the block component is being fetched, or a block is waiting on a request to return before to rendering the block.
 This allows for a smoother user experience and reduces 'bounce' in the user interface as more blocks takes up their full width and height on the page while in a loading state.

 By default, Lowdefy tries to give a reasonable definition for how much space a block should take up in while loading, however this can vary depending on how the block is used.
-The loading
+The loading property on blocks allows the Lowdefy developer to set a custom loading configuration for a block.

-Custom block loading
+Custom block loading example:

 pages: